Ferrero recalls UK Kinder Surprise chocolate egg over salmonella fear

 Britain's Food Standards Agency (FSA) advised customers not to eat the affected products, which carry 'Best Before' dates between July 11 and Oct.
 7.

-At least 57 cases of illness linked to the products had been identified, the agency said, including in a number of young children.
+At least 63 cases of illness linked to the products had been identified, the majority of which are children under 5 years old,the UK Health Security Agency said.

 "We know that these particular products are popular with young children, especially as Easter approaches, so we would urge parents and guardians of children to check if any products already in their home are affected by this recall," Tina Potter, the FSA's Head of Incidents.